bila-olavo/newsfeed/README.md

 ```
 ## Step 4:

-Create namespace `staging` for using in this example
+Create namespace `staging` for using on this example

 ```
 kubectl create namespace staging